 1. Rotermann Quarter

-Kick-off your free self-guided Tallinn walking tour in the Rotermann Quarter.
-The Rotermann Quarter is an area that consists of former decaying factories and warehouses established in the 19th-century by the industrialist Christian Abraham Rotermann.
-Neglected during much of the Soviet era, in 2007 the district underwent a major redevelopment and is now home to properties that are prime inner-city redevelopment territory.
+Kick off your free self-guided Tallinn walking tour in the Rotermann Quarter.
+The Rotermann Quarter is an area that once consisted of decaying factories and warehouses established in the 19th century by the industrialist Christian Abraham Rotermann.

-The local architects got creative by not demolishing these industrial buildings, and just modernized them by adding additional floors and glass windows, which look like glass cubes or spinners.
-The result is pretty cool and these sleek architectural buildings now house swanky bars, cafés, boutique shops, offices, and restaurants.
+Local architects got creative by not demolishing these industrial buildings but modernizing them by adding additional floors and glass windows, which look like glass cubes or spinners.

 Directions